Table of contents

 3. Add contact info to the header

-When you write a resume with no experience, your mission is to not only get an employer’s attention but also to get called for an interview.
+When you write a resume without experience, your mission is to get an employer’s attention and get called for an interview.
 That makes your contact info extremely important and something you should highlight at the top of your document in the header.

 But please note — you want your header to be clutter-free, so only include the critical info.